 AJX--More Than Just a Biocide

-When it comes to fighting microbial growth in fuel, AJX products out-perform all other products on the market today.
-AJX diesel and gas catalyst products introduce a living microbe that eats microbial growth until it literally explodes into microscopic particles that burn through fuel cleanly and efficiently without falling to the bottom of the tank or clogging injectors and fuel systems like most other biocide products.
+AJX diesel and gas catalyst products introduce a living microbe that eats microbial growth until it literally explodes into microscopic particles that burn through fuel cleanly and efficiently without falling to the bottom of the tank or clogging injectors and fuel systems.

-AJX Perfect Fuel Products not only eliminate the growth of these harmful organisms, AJX Products are proven to increase power, reduce fuel consumption and increase RPM for better underway performance.
-Recommended for marine and industrial use, AJX Perfect Fuel products are Environmental Protection Agency (EPA) registered and offer a wide variety of advantages that no other fuel catalyst can match.
+AJX Perfect Fuel Products not only eliminate the growth of these harmful organisms, AJX Products increase power, reduce fuel consumption and increase RPM for better underway performance.
+For marine and industrial use, AJX Perfect Fuel products are Environmental Protection Agency (EPA) registered.

 Inclusive Adventures story using AJX

 AJX Fuel Tank Cleaning System is used on all Inclusive Adventures vessels.
 The first vessel we attempted to acquire for our America's Great Loop Wheelchair Accessibility Project had been sitting in the water without moving for 5 years with 200 gallons of diesel in a 300 gallon tank.
 The fuel was dark black on visual inspection.
 We were able to start the 1995 Caterpillar engines which belched very black smoke and blue a dead muskrat out of one of the exhausts.
 More than one local suggested it would be easier to cut a hole in the hull, remove the old tank and put in a new tank.
 We obviously looked for a better solution and found AJX.
 We figured there was little to lose, reached out to AJX, and upon hearing our story AJX even sent us a free bottle of of each: Diesel Tank Cleaning and Diesel Tank Maintenance.